Mabel Dove Danquah: Legacy

 Dove's satire of George Bernard Shaw's The Adventures of the Black Girl in Her Search for God (1932), which she titled The Adventures of the Black Girl in her Search for Mr Shaw, was included in the British Library's 2015–16 exhibition West Africa: Word, Symbol, Song.
+Her great-niece, Tiffany Dove-Abbam (daughter of Gisela Abbam), formed The Dove Foundation for Global Change in Dove's honour.